Useful pages on the regulator website

 Interacting with the regulator

 Interactions with the CNBV begin with the submission of a formal writ addressed to the director of the relevant CNBV area.
-It is advisable to identify the specific officials involved in a matter and to communicate with them via email or telephone on an ongoing basis.
+It is advisable to identify the specific officials involved in a matter and to communicate with them via email or telephone on an ongoing basis throughout the process to ensure adequate attention and to open a more flexible line of communication.

 Regular communications are usually held with mid-rank officials; nevertheless, it is possible to request meetings with higher rank officials, which may enable the process to move forward if a matter seems to be stalled.